raphaelsap/sap-contract-agent/README.md

 ## Prerequisites
 - Python 3.11
 - System dependencies for `unstructured` OCR (Tesseract, Poppler); consult the [unstructured docs](https://unstructured-io.github.io/unstructured/) for installation steps on your OS
-- SAP BTP AI Core deployment ID with access to a generative chat model (e.g. GPT family)
+- OpenAI API key with access to the GPT-5 model (or compatible equivalent)

 ## Local Setup
 1. Create and activate a virtual environment.